Getting started with Kelloo

 Here is a simple example.
 You have a 10 week project with a total amount of work of 100 days (10 days per week).
 You extend the project to 20 weeks.

-- If you stretch the work the project will still have 100 days work, but the work will be spread across 20 weeks meaning 5 days per week is scheduled.
+- If you don’t adjust the work the project will still have 100 days work, but the work will be spread across 20 weeks meaning 5 days per week is scheduled.

 Delay or advance the timing of projects